-The Four Directions Psychotherapy is a holistic and integrative approach to psychotherapy based on the concept of the Medicine Wheel from the Native American people in both the North and the South.
+The Medicine Wheel Psychotherapy is a holistic and integrative approach to psychotherapy based on the concept of the Medicine Wheel from the Native American people in both the North and the South.
 This approach sees the whole person as an organic, rational, emotional, and interrelated being.

 Thus, it seeks to bring healing by incorporating the care of the body and the environment it depends on to exist, the development of the intellect as a critical "human tool" to survival and fulfillment, the resolution of inner "barriers" to a more complete and authentic self, and the search for one's place in the mix of things.